ANGEL Advocacy Program

-Our ANGEL Advocates use their time and voices to make an impact.
-Our ANGEL Advocates are involved with speaking at events, are showcased in the media, advocating with policymakers, speaking on panels, sharing information on breast health and advocacy through their social media channels and engaging healthcare professionals.
-Many ANGEL’s are directly involved with developing our programs and partnering with research and scientific communities to ensure trials, studies, programs and content are relevant to their population.
+Our ANGEL Advocates use their time and voices to make an impact by speaking at events, being showcased in the media, advocating with policymakers, speaking on panels, sharing information on breast health and advocacy through their social media channels and engaging healthcare professionals.
+Many ANGEL Advocates are directly involved with developing our programs and partnering with research and scientific communities to ensure clinical trials, studies, programs and content are relevant to their population.

-The Young Women’s MBC ‘Advocate Now to Grow, Empower & Lead’ (ANGEL) is at the forefront of the charge to transform the way women of color all over the nation interact with MBC patients, policymakers, providers and the scientific community.
-The MBC ANGEL program focuses on women of color who are disproportionately impacted by MBC yet often go underrepresented in clinical trials and the conversation on the unique needs of women living with MBC.
-MBC ANGELs education and advocacy program utilizes a three-pronged approach towards ending breast cancer disparities by engaging young women of color that are breast cancer survivors, living with metastatic breast cancer or community members that are committed to breast cancer advocacy, health care providers and policymakers in the 20 cities with the greatest breast cancer disparities.
+Metastatic Breast Cancer (MBC) Advocate Now to Grow, Empower & Lead’ (ANGEL) is at the forefront of the charge to transform the way Black women all over the nation interact with MBC patients, policymakers, providers and the scientific community.
+The MBC ANGEL program focuses on Black women who are disproportionately impacted by MBC yet often go underrepresented in clinical trials and the conversation on the unique needs of women living with MBC.
+In addition, Black women die at a 40% higher death rate than their White counterparts.
+MBC ANGEL Advocate education and advocacy program uses a three-pronged approach towards ending breast cancer disparities by engaging young women of color that are living with metastatic breast cancer or community members that are committed to breast cancer advocacy, health care providers and policymakers in the 20 cities with the highest breast cancer death rates for Black women.

-Young Women’s MBC Disparities Initiative’s Objectives
+MBC Disparities Initiative’s Objectives

 - Build a global platform that will end breast cancer disparities among young women of color in our lifetime.

 - Facilitate conversations with MBC patients, experts, and partners to educate young women of color on MBC disparities.

 - Demonstrate the importance of access to innovations in MBC treatments, including clinical trials for women of color, record the barriers and misperceptions faced by young women of color.